debops/debops/README.rst

 Dependencies
 ````````````

-DebOps requires a dependency that is not installed by Ansible.
-Install
+DebOps requires a dependency that is not already installed by Ansible.
-``netaddr`` however you see fit:
+Install ``netaddr`` however you see fit:

 ::

-   $ easy_install netaddr
    $ pip install netaddr
    $ apt-get install python-netaddr
    $ yum install python-netaddr